kevin-ch-day/ScytaleDroid/docs/static_analysis/static_analysis_data_model.md

 Canonical ingest relies on `v_session_string_samples` to work even when legacy `static_string_samples` rows are missing a `session_stamp`.
 The view correlates samples by `(package_name, created_at)` windows so detector evidence remains queryable for BASE-002 and secrets workflows.
-Running `python run_script.py --session <stamp>` ensures the view exists and returns a row count for the requested session.
+Running the manual helper snippet with a chosen session stamp ensures the view exists and returns a row count for the requested session.

 ## 4. Query helpers & diagnostics